 Dollarama offers a well-designed, convenient and consistent store format, which makes it an attractive alternative to large discount and other large-box retail stores.
-The average store size has increased over the years from 5,272 square feet in 1998 to 9,942 square feet as at January 31, 2016 (of which between 80% and 85% is available selling square footage), with new stores opened in the fiscal year ended January 31, 2016 averaging 10,301 square feet.
+The average store size has increased over the years from 5,272 square feet in 1998 to 10,023 square feet as at January 29, 2017 (of which between 80% and 85% is available selling square footage).
 Stores are clean and well stocked with a broad assortment of everyday consumer products, general merchandise and seasonal items.

-An average of approximately \$5.5 million was spent annually on store expansions, renovations or relocations over the last five fiscal years.
+An average of approximately \$6.4 million was spent annually on store expansions, renovations or relocations over the last five fiscal years.
 Management believes that the current store network is in good condition and does not require material maintenance capital expenditures.